 An interest in ideas is a sign of human life.
 People are fascinated by what the future is going to be – and the future is going to be an accumulation of ideas.Thomas Heatherwick (1970–) British Designer

 Good design is as little design as possible.
 Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.
 Back to purity, back to simplicity.Dieter Rams (1932–) German Industrial Designer

 Good design is to bring a calm and simplicity to what are incredibly complex problems so that you're not aware really of the solution, you're not aware of how hard the problem was that was eventually solved.Jonathan Ive (1967–) British Designer and Chief Design Officer Apple Inc

 Oakham's Design and Technology Department is one of the most highly respected in the UK, thanks to its outstanding facilities, staff and, of course, the remarkable work that our pupils create.
-The Department is located within the Jerwood School of Design, a purpose-built facility that contains cutting edge equipment, including CREO 3.0 CAD software, a 3D Rapid Prototype Printer, and an extensive range of CNC machinery.
+The Department is located within the Jerwood School of Design, a purpose-built facility that contains cutting edge equipment, including CREO 3.0 CAD software, 3D Rapid Prototype Printers, and an extensive range of CNC machinery.

 At Oakham there is a clear and highly enjoyable process through which pupils can become successful designers and engineers.

 Design Technology is taught to all pupils from Lower One to Form 3, where they are given the opportunity to explore a range of ‘design and make’ activities, which encourage them to develop skills and knowledge which better equip them to solve real life problems and make use of the equipment and facilities on offer.